- Home

 Resources

-- The California Department of Housing and Community Development (HCD) provides a wealth of information on ADUs, including a handbook released in 2020.
+- The California Department of Housing and Community Development (HCD) provides a wealth of information on ADUs, including a handbook released in 2020 and updated in 2022.

 - ADU Resource Center the American Institute of Architects (AIA).
 This website was created by California architects to answer questions and inspire you!